 Participants in this program develop knowledge of alternative energy technologies, an understanding of the role these technologies play in Iceland’s social and political context, and the ability to apply their knowledge to other situations.
-Coursework covers hydroelectricity and geothermal energy in depth (the most commonly used renewables in Iceland), hydrogen and fuel cell technology, other renewables, and renewable energy economics.
+Coursework covers hydroelectricity and geothermal energy (the most commonly used renewables in Iceland) in depth, hydrogen and fuel cell technology, other renewables, and renewable energy economics.

 In addition to energy studies, students engage in classroom and field instruction in the basics of the Icelandic language and examine the ways in which the language reflects the socio-cultural identity of the nation.

 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.